 disciplinary matters, anti-money laundering legislation and data protection laws, amongst

 others.
 Dr. Vella Cardona is also a visiting examiner at the University of Malta besides being

 a regular contributor to the local media.

-Celine is currently reading for a degree in artificial intelligence at the University of Malta, and hopes to use the knowledge she has gained in order to help others.
+Celine is currently reading for a degree in Artificial Intelligence at the University of Malta, and hopes to use the knowledge she has gained in order to help others.
 She has taught various subjects enthusiastically, varying from reading to mathematics to programming, to both children and adults.
 Celine loves learning and spends her free time doing Massive Open Online Courses and reading.
-Volunteering at the Julian Pathfinder Foundation allows her to combine all of her passions and share her passions with other like-minded individuals, while contributing to make the world a better place.
+Being a board member at the Julian Pathfinder Foundation allows her to combine all of her passions and share her passions with other like-minded individuals, while contributing to making the world a better place.

 Lisa is a sixth form student at Giovanni Curmi Higher Secondary School, taking Pure Mathematics and Physics at A-level and Psychology, English and Graphical Communication as Intermediates.
 She is volunteering with the Foundation as part of her Systems of Knowledge project.
 She enjoys playing video games, reading books, skiing and swimming.
 She looks forward to making some memories and hopes to gain some more knowledge throughout the experience.